make-all/tuya-local/README.md

 protocol for these devices, please leave feedback on Issue #22.

-## Kogan Switch gotchas
+## Smart Switch gotchas

-While setting this up, I observed after a while that the current and power readings from the switch were returning 0 when there was clearly a load on the switch.
+It has been observed after a while that the current and power readings from the switch were returning 0 when there was clearly a load on the switch.
 After unplugging and replugging, the switch started returning only dps 1 and 2 (switch status and timer).
 If